LKlemens/al_check/README.md

 A parallel code quality checker for Elixir projects.
 Runs format, compile, credo, dialyzer, and tests concurrently with smart test partitioning.

-> Check out how it works in the [live showcase](https://al-check-demo.fly.dev/apps/al-check-demo)
+> Check out how it works in the [showcase](https://al-check-demo.fly.dev/apps/al-check-demo)

 ## Features